Starmer sets out vision for growth with plan to rip up red tape

 “When every community enjoys the fruits of wealth creation, it stops a country turning in on itself and against the world”.

-Deals worth tens of billions are expected to be confirmed at the summit, with the Government even deploying the King to help encourage investment.
+Deals which the Government said would create 38,000 jobs were confirmed at the summit, although some had previously been announced, with the Government even deploying the King to help encourage investment.

-The summit, at the Guildhall in the City of London, was compered by Bridgerton star Adjoa Andoh, with guests invited to an exclusive reception at St Paul’s Cathedral, attended by the King and featuring a performance from Sir Elton John.
+The summit, at the Guildhall in the City of London, was compered by Bridgerton star Adjoa Andoh, with guests invited to an exclusive reception at St Paul’s Cathedral, attended by the King and featuring a performance from Sir Elton John and food from Michelin-starred Clare Smyth.

 The Prime Minister said the Government would “run towards the fire to put it out” as he vowed to “quickly” stabilise the economy.